adamlwgriffiths/OMGL/README.rst

 ---------

-Pipelines provide a way to automatically link textures, values (uniforms) and vertex data (attributes) to a shader before rendering.
+Pipelines provide a way to automatically link textures, values (uniforms) and vertex data (attributes) to a shader program before rendering.

+The Pipeline allows you to assign values to the shader program without worrying about it being bound or not at the time.

-This lets you decouple the shader from the renderable object itself.
+This lets you decouple the shader program from the renderable object itself.

 ::